JanithaR/npm-patch-poc/README.md

 This example specifically shows how I altered something that I did not like when using [react-native-pincode](https://github.com/jarden-digital/react-native-pincode).

 When the number of pincode entries were exhausted a blocked screen appears... rather... painfully... slow.
 And this is something that was hardcoded in the source.
-So, how do you alter this?
+So, how did I alter this?

 1. I found the source file responsible for this painfully slow transition.